- When it comes to skincare, there’s nothing more critical than moisturizing properly

 - Not enough moisturizing is a problem for all skin types...but can you also over-do your moisturizing routine?

 - Read on for the nitty gritty on how to moisturize properly

-Of all of my daily skincare steps, hands down step 3 moisturizer is the most sacred (sunscreen is a close second!).
+Of all of my daily skincare steps, hands down step 3 moisturizer is the most important (sunscreen is a close second!).
 When it comes to skincare, there’s nothing more critical than moisturizing properly – I call it the holy grail of skincare.
-You might’ve also heard about my “hydrating trifecta” – drinking plenty of water, utilizing a humidifier during the dry seasons and applying moisturizer to your skin.
+You might’ve also heard about my “moisturizing trifecta” – drinking plenty of water, utilizing a humidifier during the dry seasons and applying moisturizer to your skin.